shng5175/prpl/.gitlab/tests/cram/README.md

 Contains tests which could be used against `Netgear RAX40` devices.

+## turris-omnia

+Contains tests which could be used against `Turris Omnia` device.

 ## glinet-b1300

 Contains tests which could be used against `Gl.iNet B1300` device.